 - Institute on Philanthropy and Voluntary Service – for students interested in careers in the nonprofit sector, direct service and fundraising.

 - Leadership and the American Presidency – for students interested in strengthening their leadership skills while learning lessons from the American Presidency.
+This program is sponsored in partnership with the Ronald Reagan Presidential Foundation and Institute.

 - Legal Studies Institute – for first and second year law students looking to add a DC experience to their legal portfolio.